withdave/qlik-sense-object-id-grabber/README.md

 ```

 2. Navigate to a Qlik Sense sheet and click the bookmark.
 Each time you refresh or navigate away you will need to click the button again.
+3. qsOG will place a green box containing the object ID in the bottom right of each object, and also log this information to the console.
+4. To copy the object ID, click on the text to copy it to the clipboard

 ## Tested configurations
 Qlik Sense